-Form 1120S is the annual tax form S Corps and LLCs taxed as S Corps must complete to report net earnings to the IRS.
-Similar to partnerships, net earnings pass through to shareholders of an S corp and are reported on each shareholder’s personal tax return.
-All income, deductions, and credits are reported on Form 1120S.
+Form 1120S is the annual tax form used by S-corps and LLCs taxed as S-corps to report their net earnings to the IRS.
+Similar to partnerships, net earnings pass through to the S-corp’s shareholders.
+Shareholders report their share of the S-corp’s earnings on their personal tax returns.

-You can download Form 1120S and complete it manually.
-However, we recommend that you use a tax software like TurboTax instead.
-By using TurboTax, you can be sure that you will get all of the tax deductions that you qualify for and the software will complete Form 1120S for you.
-Start your taxes for free and pay only when you file.
+You can download Form 1120S and prepare the return manually.
+However, we recommend that you use a tax software, such as TurboTax, instead.
+Using software can make preparing 1120S more accurate and complete by importing data from QuickBooks and checking the return for errors.
+Start your taxes for free, and pay only when you file.

-Here are the 11 things you need to complete Form 1120S:
+The 10 things you need to complete Form 1120S include:

-Accounting method – The two accounting methods are cash and accrual.
-Most small businesses are on the cash basis of accounting.
-To learn more about the accounting methods, check out our guide on the cash vs accrual method.
+- Accounting method: The two accounting methods are cash and accrual.
+Most S-corps use the cash basis method of accounting.
+To learn more about the accounting methods, check out our guide on the cash versus accrual method.

 2. Fill Out Form 1120S General Information Section

 The first few line items of 1120S are very straightforward.
 You’ll provide the name of the S-corp or LLC taxed as an S-corp.
 You will also indicate the mailing address, employer identification number, incorporation date, S-corp election date, and business activity code.

 Some tips for filling out this topmost section on this first page of Form 1120S include: